kanlanc/Gotemps/issues.md

 # Things to be done

 ### Make the ui better
-    -change the index.ejs format of the documents shown -Make the ui for the login and sign up page
+    -change the index.ejs format that is in the index the image as image of template replace that with something better of the documents shown
-    -make the footer have your name and github like raj one(copy raj footer and change it)
+    -Make the ui for the login and sign up page